 Common Name(s): Krameria bicolor S. Watson (=grayi) - white ratany; K. erecta Schult. (=K. parvifolia) - range ratany.

 Functional group and bloom season: Shrubs.
-K. bicolor flowers from April to May, K. erecta has a slightly longer flowering duration, lasting from March to May (Baldwin et al. 2002).
+Krameria bicolor flowers from April to May, K. erecta has a slightly longer flowering duration, lasting from March to May (Baldwin et al. 2002).

-Distribution in Mojave/Habitat: K. erecta grows on dry, rocky ridges and slopes up to 1200 m (Baldwin et al. 2002).
-K. bicolor is found in similar habitats but prefers lime soils and grows up to 1400 m in elevation (Baldwin et al. 2002).
+Distribution in Mojave/Habitat: Krameria erecta grows on dry, rocky ridges and slopes up to 1200 m (Baldwin et al. 2002).
+Krameria bicolor is found in similar habitats but prefers lime soils and grows up to 1400 m in elevation (Baldwin et al. 2002).

 Flower color and shape: Deep purple to red; stellate and saucer shaped.
 The sepals are large and petal-like, while the petals themselves are modified into an upper “claw” and two lower appendages that surround the stamens and pistil.

 Pollinator use: The flowers of Krameria species produce no nectar, but rather fixed oils that are rich in free beta-acetoxy fatty acids (Simpson and Neff 1987, Carneiro et al. 2015).
-The primary pollinator visitors of Krameria are bees of the Centris genus, whom mix the oils with pollen of co-occurring species (Larrea tridentata (DC.)
+The primary pollinator visitors of Krameria are bees of the Centris genus, which mix the oils with pollen of co-occurring species (Larrea tridentata (DC.)
 Coville, and species of Parkinsonia L., Olneya A. Gray, Senna Mill., and Prosopis L.) into ‘loaves’ to feed their larvae (Simpson and Neff 1987).
 Virtually all pollination of Krameria is done by female Centris, with occasional visits from bees of Lasioglossum, and Exomalopsis genera, and the Halictidae, and Anthophoridae (Simpson and Neff 1987).
 Krameria species are larval hosts for moths of families Gelchiidae, Noctuidae (Oxycnemis fusimacula Smith), and Saturniidae (Hemileuca chinatiensis Tinkham), and Lycaenidae butterflies (Apodemia mormo) (Robinson et al. 2010).

-Tortoise use: White ratany (K. bicolor, formerly K. grayi) was the tenth most frequently used cover plant by tortoises (1.26%, Table 3) and was eaten by tortoises at five sites including occurring along the Colorado River in Nevada, the southeast Mojave Desert, and most of the Colorado Desert in California (Table 2).
+Tortoise use: White ratany (K. bicolor, formerly K. grayi) was the tenth most frequently used cover plant by tortoises (1.26%, Table 3) and was eaten by tortoises at five sites including along the Colorado River in Nevada, the southeast Mojave Desert, and most of the Colorado Desert in California (Table 2).
 Krameria spp. are among the very few woody shrubs to be included as tortoise diet species in the Mojave Desert: K. erecta was fourteenth most abundant and found at two sites in the northeast Mojave Desert, southern Nevada (Table 2) and southern California (P.A.
 Medica, USGS, pers. comm., 2018).
 Tortoises may climb entirely off the ground into the shrubs to gain access and eat the purple flowers (Esque 1994, P.A.
 Medica, USGS, pers. comm., 2018).
 Its congener, K. erecta, is more widespread in the western Mojave Desert and occurs in the western and northern portions of the Colorado Desert in California (Benson and Darrow 1981).
-K. erecta is also a diet species for desert tortoise: it occurred in more than 2,000 bites (>2% of natives) and was documented in the diet of tortoises at Arden, Nevada; City Creek, Utah; and Littlefield, Arizona (Supplemental 2).
+Krameria erecta is also a diet species for desert tortoise: it occurred in more than 2,000 bites (>2% of natives) and was documented in the diet of tortoises at Arden, Nevada; City Creek, Utah; and Littlefield, Arizona (Supplemental 2).